-- Two commenters supported no action. - Two commenters supported a 3,000 lb trip limit.
+- One commenter supported Alternative 4 (1,250 lbs with no reduction). - Two commenters supported no action. - Two commenters supported a 3,000 lb trip limit.
 The commenter also noted that this could affect the number of inactive permits by making trips more efficient. - One commenter supported Alternative 3c (3,000 lbs with no reduction in the Eastern Zone Southern Subzone) and 4b (1,250 lbs with no reduction in the Eastern Zone Northern Subzone